 Director.
-Mr. Johnson was first elected to the Board in 2018 and he currently serves as a member of the Risk/Technology, Governance, and Credit Review Committees.
+Mr. Johnson joined the Board in 2018, and he currently serves as a member of the Risk/Technology Committee, the Governance Committee, and the Credit Review Committee.
 For the past five years, he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of corn, milo, wheat, and cow/calf.
 Mr. Johnson serves as a committee member of the Cimarron County NRCS, a U.S. Department of Agriculture Conservation District, and as President of the Cimarron County Stock Show Board, an organization to advance the local stock show.
-Mr. Johnson was elected to a three-year term expiring in 2024.
+Mr. Johnson was elected to a five-year term expiring in 2029.